1. We somewhat get to experience all four seasons.

 screams with unashamed amounts of pride SOUTH DETROIT.

 21. Michigan has great universities.

-The University of Michigan is “considered” an Ivy League school (public Ivy) and was actually the first established university in the U.S., founded in 1817.
-(Pictured above)
+The University of Michigan (pictured above) is considered an Ivy League school (public Ivy) and was actually the first established university in the U.S., founded in 1817.

-Michigan State University is the largest university in Michigan and one of the largest universities in the U.S..
+And Michigan State University is one of the largest universities in America.

-22. Plus, the Michigan vs. Michigan State argument is always fun to have.
+22. And the Michigan vs. Michigan State argument is always fun to have.

-23. Our football team is possibly the worst in the league, but boy do the fans continue to stay pessimistically and optimistically dedicated.
+23. Our football team is possibly the worst in the league, but at least the fans continue to stay pessimistically and optimistically dedicated.

-We come together as a community to love/hate our own football team—with pride.
+We come together as a community to love/hate our own football team.
+Now that’s pride.

-Which is kind of cool?
-Some of us are only a couple hours a way from unlimited amounts of Tim Horton’s restaurants.
+Which is pretty cool, ‘cause some of us are only a couple hours away from unlimited amounts of Tim Horton’s restaurants.

 27. If you don’t like Ohio State, pretty much everyone in Michigan agrees with you.